epsilon537/boxlambda/docs/soc/components/dual-ym2149.md

 This test project is a BoxLambda SoC with the `YM2149_PSG_system` core and the one-bit DAC integrated.
 Through software, the `YM2149_PSG_system` core is configured to produce six tones at six different pitches.
-Similar to the previous test, the Verilator testbench code checks for accumulator overflows and saves the generated audio samples to `pcm_out.py` and `dac_out.py` for further analysis in Python.
+Similar to the previous test, the Verilator test bench code checks for accumulator overflows and saves the generated audio samples to `pcm_out.py` and `dac_out.py` for further analysis in Python.

 The Python script ([ym2149_test.py](../../../gw/projects/test/ym2149_dac_test/test/ym2149_test.py)) imports the generated `dac_out.py` and performs the following operations: